microsoft/rushstack.io-website/docs/api/terminal.stderrlinetransform.md

 ```
 Tooling scripts can introduce these sorts of problems via edge cases that are difficult to find and fix.

-`StderrLineTransform` normalizes the output so that if a combined line contains any `stderr` characters, then the entire line is routed to `stderr`<!-- -->.
-Later, if we discard `stdout`<!-- -->, then the output will preserve the appropriate context:
+`StderrLineTransform` normalizes the output so that if a combined line contains any `stderr` characters, then the entire line is routed to `stderr`.
+Later, if we discard `stdout`, then the output will preserve the appropriate context:

 ```
 An error occurred, cleaning up...